My name is Famine.

 I warmly acknowledged our eldest brother.

-Death was already of legal age, being three years older than myself.
+Death was already of legal majority age, being three years older than myself.

 Adams-san had once mentioned that women would find Death's stylish sweep of blond hair, symmetrical features and smiling blue eyes fetching.
 'Of husband quality', he had put it.